sttk/jumpd/README.md

     another /path/to/another/dir
     ```

-1. This tool jumps back to the saved path by label with `-t` option.
+1. This tool jumps back to the saved path by tag with `-t` option.

     ```sh
     $ jd -t another